-Student organizations allow students to work with peers and build connections in the community.
-There are a range of student groups available to law students at UB.
-Several are highlighted below, but the entire list can be viewed on the student organizations page.
+Student organizations allow students to work with peers and to build connections in the community.
+A range of student groups are available to law students at UB.
+Several are highlighted below, but the entire list can be viewed on the student groups page.

-The Black Law Students Association is national organization created and designed to articulate and promote the needs and goals of black law students.
-The UB chapter has developed a Law Student Assistance Program in which upper-class law students are assigned to incoming first-year students in order to help them adapt to the law school environment.
+The Black Law Students Association is a national organization created and designed to articulate and promote the needs and goals of black law students.
+The UB chapter has developed a Law Student Assistance Program, in which upper-class law students are assigned to incoming first-year students to help them adapt to the law school environment.

-The National Jewish Law School Association educates both Jewish and non-Jewish students and faculty about the Jewish faith and discuss and raise awareness of legal and professional issues facing Jews today.
-University of Baltimore's JLSA is a cultural, social, educational, and religious organization that reflects the varied interests of the Jewish student community at University of Baltimore School of Law.
+The National Jewish Law School Association educates both Jewish and non-Jewish students and faculty about the Jewish faith and seeks to discuss and raise awareness of legal and professional issues facing Jews today.
+The University of Baltimore's JLSA is a cultural, social, educational and religious organization that reflects the varied interests of the Jewish student community at the University of Baltimore School of Law.

-The South Asian Law Students Association provides an exciting cultural, social, moral, and academic climate for all UB students.
-SALSA focuses on establishing and educating members and others about South Asian history, culture, and legal issues on the global front.
+The South Asian Law Students Association provides an exciting cultural, social, moral and academic climate for all UB students.
+SALSA focuses on establishing and educating members and others about South Asian history and culture, as well as legal issues on the global front.

-The UB chapter of SSWLC exists to provide a forum for education, advocacy, and scholarship aimed at advancing the interests of women through the legal system and legislature.
-The organization is dedicated to informing the university and surrounding community about issues that involve women and their rights.
+The UB chapter of SSWLC provides a forum for education, advocacy and scholarship aimed at advancing the interests of women through the legal system and the legislature.
+The organization is dedicated to informing the university and the surrounding community about issues that involve women and their rights.

-The University of Baltimore student chapter of the Women's Bar Association of Maryland organizes and hosts a series of educational and informational programs addressing legal issues which have an impact on women in the profession and the community at large.
+The University of Baltimore student chapter of the Women's Bar Association of Maryland organizes and hosts a series of educational and informational programs addressing legal issues that affect women in the profession and in the community at large.